FGlazov/IL2-Stats_GlobalAircraftStatsMod/readme.txt

 This version is compatible with 1.2.51 of IL2 stats.

 We wish to thank =FB=Vaal and =FB=Isaay for their work creating the wonderful IL2 Stats system.
-Additional thanks go out to Vaudoo, =FEW=Hauggy, PR9INICHEK, and HawkerMkIII who helped us translate this mod respectively.
+Additional thanks go out to Vaudoo, =FEW=Hauggy, PR9INICHEK, HawkerMkIII, Arkanno, JorgeHFJ and GhostDragon  who helped us translate this mod.
 We also thank RaptorAttacker for creating the new icons used by this mod.

 This mod does work retroactively.
 It hijacks the stats process while no new reports are found in order to retroactively aggregate old sorties (while checking for new reports periodically).
 This process may take a while.
 On an i7-6700k with an SSD the mod achieved a throughput of roughly 4000 sorties processed per minute.
 As a rule of thumb, you can expect a month to be processed in 15 to 45 minutes.